GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/sandbox-gke/README.md

 #### Manually

-First make sure we have access to the target cluster and are pointing to the correct namespace
+First make sure we have access to the target cluster and are pointing to the correct namespace.
+Bootstrap defaults for `CLUSTER` and `REGION` are:
+- `CLUSTER=config-controller`
+- `REGION=northamerica-northeast1`

 ```
 gcloud container clusters get-credentials $CLUSTER --region $REGION
 kubens config-control